Swianka/router-map/README.md

 ![Example](sample-data/example.png)

 ## Supported devices
-Router-map was tested on networks with Juniper devices MX and SRX with Junos version 12 and newer.
+Router-map was tested on networks with Juniper devices MX, QFX and SRX with Junos version 16.1 and newer.

 You have to enable LLDP on all routers.
 Also SNMP or NETCONF protocol is required